CSS Borders

 Border Width

-The border-width property sets the thickness of a border.
+The border-width property is used to control the thickness of an element’s border.
+You can

 div {